vivaria/edisonrul.ing/docs/source/cards/t/two-man-cell-battle.md

 ### Card Rulings

-●You can chain to the Special Summoning effect of Two-Man Cell Battle.
+*   You can chain to the Special Summoning effect of Two-Man Cell Battle.